Naturalclar/slide-react-native-eu-2020/script.md

 ---

 But supporting dark mode means that there are simply twice as many possible screens to verify in your app.
 You may forget to apply font colors for your dark mode in certain parts of your screen, making that text unreadable in dark mode.
 By having visual regression test for both light mode and dark mode will allow you to catch those mistakes quickly.

 ---

-Here's an example of visual regression test.
-Let’s say you have a button in your signup page that you feel is a little small, so you’d like to make it a little bigger.
-So the user will have an easier time pressing the button.

----

-Since the signup page is using a Primary Button component, which takes in a label and display the button, you might go in to the Primary button component, and see that it has the width of 150.

----

-You change the width of the button to something bigger like 240, and voila, your signup page looks the way you want it to be.
-You may commit the change, feel good about yourself, and get ready to go home.

----

-But you fail to realize that primary button was also used in the login page of the app, which has login button and a register button side by side.
-Since both of them were using the primary button component that you've changed, now the buttons won't fit on the screen.

-Your pull request you've made only contains change in the primary button component, so it maybe hard to tell from the first glance that the layout of the login page has change unexpectedly.

-That may have been a simple example that are unlikely to occur in a real life situation, but as the project gets bigger, small changes like that will be more likely to occur.
-So that's when having a visual regression test will help, as the CI will automatically catches cases like that.

----